The Georgia-Auburn game will be televised on ESPN2 at 7 p.m.

-Auburn is not good this year.
+Auburn's not very good this year.
 They're still looking for an SEC win, and Georgia might not be the best place to find it.

-The Bulldogs, while romping through some rough patches, are ranked fifth in the country and need only beat the Tigers to wrap up the SEC East Division and play for the league championship.
+The Bulldogs, while romping through some rough patches, are ranked No. 5 in the country and need only beat the Tigers to wrap up the SEC East Division and play for the league championship.